Alexander Hall: Biography

-Hall acted in the theatre from the age of four through 1914, when he began to work in silent movies.
+Hall acted in the theatre from the age of 4 through 1914, when he began to work in silent movies.
 Following his military service in World War I, he returned to Hollywood and pursued a career in film production.
-He worked as a film editor and assistant director at Paramount Pictures until 1932, when he directed his first feature film, Sinners in the Sun.
+He worked as a film editor and assistant director at Paramount Pictures until 1932, when he directed his first feature film Sinners in the Sun.
 From 1937 to 1947, he was a contract director at Columbia Pictures, where he earned a reputation for sophisticated comedies.
 He was nominated for the Academy Award for Best Director for Here Comes Mr. Jordan (1941).

 From 1934 to 1936, Hall was married to actress Lola Lane.
 He was also married to Marjorie Hunter.

-In 1952 Hall had a home in Palm Springs, California.
-He was engaged briefly to Lucille Ball, who left him when she met Desi Arnaz.
-The couple later hired him to direct their 1956 film Forever, Darling.
+In the late 1930s, he was engaged briefly to Lucille Ball, who left him when she met Desi Arnaz.
+Years later, the couple later hired him to direct their 1956 film Forever, Darling.

+In 1952, Hall had a home in Palm Springs, California.

+Death

 Hall died of complications from a stroke in San Francisco.
 He was survived by a son.

+He was buried at Woodlawn Cemetery, in the Bronx New York.